suman03-en/TravelPlanner/README.md

 ## Introduction

-In today’s fast-paced world, organizing trips can be complicated due to the lack of time and tools. **TravelPlanner** addresses this problem by providing a centralized system for trip planning, budget management, and document storage.
+In today’s fast-paced world, organizing trips can be complicated due to the lack of time and tools. **TravelPlanner** addresses this problem by providing a centralized system for trip planning, budget management,making plans for trips and document storage.
 This backend system is built to support an Android application where users can register, create trips, manage budgets, and securely store travel-related documents.

 ---